chonho/incubator-singa/rnn2.md

         optional RnnlmDataProto rnnlmdata_conf = 207;
     }

-Then for each layer, the detailed configuration and functioanlity information are discusses below.
+Then, the detailed configuration and functioanlity information of the layers are discusses below.

 ### RnnlmDataLayer

 #### Configuration

-In order to improve the computation speed when predicting the next word, all words in the vocabulary are divided into classes.
-Then during the prediction process, firstly the class of the next word is predicted.
-Next, inside the predicted class, the next word is predicted.
+In order to improve the computation speed of word prediction, all words in the vocabulary are divided into classes.
+During the prediction process, firstly the class of the next word is predicted.
+Then, the next word is predicted within the predicted class.

-This RnnlmDataLayer is in charge of reading the information from both a class shard and a word shard.
-Then a parameter - window_size is configured in this layer.
+RnnlmDataLayer is in charge of reading the information from both a class shard and a word shard.
+Then, a parameter "window_size" is configured in this layer.
 Some important configuration parameters in this layer (set in [job.proto][5]) are shown below.

     message RnnlmDataProto {
         required string class_path = 1;   // path to the data file/folder, absolute or relative to the workspace